KamleshKG/advanced-ansible-july2025/Day3/README.md

     # Skip if user not found
     [ -z "$username" ] && continue

-    # Default values for cn and sn
+    # Set default values for cn and sn
     if [ -z "$full" ]; then
         cn="$username"
         sn="user"